Get matched trade jobs every Monday

 What is GWO training?

 Global Wind Organisation training is the international standard for wind industry safety.
-It covers working at height, first aid, fire awareness, manual handling, and sea survival.
-All wind farm workers need current GWO certificates.
+It covers basic safety, first aid, manual handling, working at height, and fire awareness.
+Required by all major wind operators.

 📬 Get Jobs Like This Sent to You